Klavier12/Machine-Learning-Credit-Scoring/README.md

 ```

 ## Objectives
-1. Develop an effective credit scoring model using Machine Learning.
+1. Developing an effective credit scoring model using Machine Learning.
-2. Compare the performance of Random Forest and CatBoost models.
+2. Comparing the performance of Random Forest and CatBoost models.
-3. Optimize models using GridSearch and Cross-Validation.
+3. Optimizing models using GridSearch and Cross-Validation.
-4. Deploy the best-performing model using FastAPI and Docker.
+4. Deploying the best-performing model using FastAPI and Docker.
-5. Provide an accessible and scalable solution for financial institutions.
+5. Providing an accessible and scalable solution for financial institutions.

 ## Key Performance Indicators (KPIs)
 - **Accuracy**: Measure of correctly classified loan applicants.